 As a business owner, having a clear understanding of tax obligations associated with operating a PT PMA in Indonesia, including property taxes, is indispensable.

-Also read: Indonesia Tax Rate in 2023: A Complete Guide
+Also read: Indonesia Tax Rate: A Complete Guide

 Corporate Income Tax (CIT)